-^{}This includes all those working at Hyatt's corporate and regional offices and Hyatt's managed, franchised, and owned properties around the world.
+^{}This includes all individuals working at Hyatt's corporate and regional offices and individuals employed by Hyatt or third parties at Hyatt's managed, franchised, and owned properties around the world. †This is all individuals directly employed by Hyatt, the remaining colleagues are employed by third-party owners and franchisees of Hyatt properties.